Navee82/Minecraft-mod-swapper/README.md

 ## HOW TO USE THE MOD SWAPPER ?

+Check the [Wiki](https://github.com/Navee82/Minecraft-mod-swapper/blob/main/wiki.md) as well for more detailed informations !

 Your first need to have python 3.12, Tkinter, PyYaml and Requests installed.

 If you don't know how to install the libraries simply executes the following commands in a terminal :